ReyhaaneEbr/NDP_Prediction/README.md

 The core model is a Graph Attention Network (GAT) trained on sequence‑based embeddings and network‑derived features.

 ## Data Acquisition Summary
-Gene lists for AD, PD, HD, and ALS were retrieved from DisGeNET (curated disease–gene associations; human‑specific entries only).
+Gene lists for AD, PD, HD, and ALS were retrieved from DisGeNET (curated disease–gene associations).

 Each gene set was mapped to UniProtKB using the UniProt ID Mapping API (gene → UniProtKB).